 Housatonic Community College's Department of Public Safety is located in room A127, on the first floor in Lafayette Hall.
-There are additional security offices in room C160 and L200 in Lafayette Hall, and on the first, second and third floors of Beacon Hall.
+There is an additional security office in room L200 in Lafayette Hall, and on the first, second and third floors of Beacon Hall.
 Security patrols the campus on a regular basis.
-The Department of Public Safety is in charge of the college's "lost and found".
-Please turn in any found items to security.
-If you think you may have lost something on campus, you should check with the department of Public Safety.
-If it has not been turned in you should fill out a Lost Property form in case your item is turned in at a later time.

-The Director of Public Safety is Christopher Gough.
-Master Sergeant Gough graduated from the Connecticut Police Academy and has special police powers granted by the state Commissioner of Public Safety under the provisions of Sections 7-281, 14-8, 54-1f, 54-33a and 10a-156b of the Connecticut General Statues and Title 53a.
+The Interim Director of Public Safety is Acting Master Sergeant Robert E. Gonzalez, who graduated from the Connecticut Police Academy and has special police powers granted by the state Commissioner of Public Safety under the provisions of Sections 7-281, 14-8, 54-1f, 54-33a and 10a-156b of the Connecticut General Statues and Title 53a.
 He supervises the security force, which consists of Police and State Officers and a private contract security company, selected through the State bid process.
-The current contract company, as of September 2017, is Summit Security Services.
-State Officers supervise each shift.
+The current contract company, as of October 2020, is Allied Universal Security Services.
+State Officers supervise each shift in conjunction with the Allied Universal Security Supervisors.
 Police and State Officers, and contract security guards are on patrol during all college hours of operation.
-The Public Safety/Security Department reports to Mario Pierce, Dean of Administration.
+The Public Safety/Security Department reports to the Associate Dean of Campus Operations, Mario Pierce.

 College students, employees, and visitors park in the Housatonic Community College parking garage located at 870 Lafayette Boulevard.
 Students should register their vehicles at the garage Security office, which is located next to the garage entrance on Lafayette Boulevard, to receive their parking hangtag.
 Employees should register their vehicles at the main Public Safety office in Lafayette Hall.
-There is State and Security Officers assigned to the garage any time it is open.
-They perform routine foot and vehicle patrols of the garage.
+There are Security Officers assigned to the garage any time it is open who perform routine foot and vehicle patrols of the garage.